eastmaels/steemblog.github.io/_posts/account/deanliu/2017-05-01_how-i-deal-with-over-priced-sbds-warning-this-may-not-be-a-good-advice.md

 ---
-title: "How I deal with over-priced SBDs ...
-Warning... this may not be a good example!"
+title: 'How I deal with over-priced SBDs ...
+Warning... this may not be a good example!'
 permlink: how-i-deal-with-over-priced-sbds-warning-this-may-not-be-a-good-advice
 catalog: true
 toc_nav_num: true
 toc: true
+position: 9999
 date: 2017-05-01 08:51:51
 categories:
 - cryptocurrency